TAISAAC/TAISAAC/README.md

 - 👋 Hi, I’m @TAISAAC
-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in AI/ML
 - 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...